NRDCS/shuffle-python-apps/postgresql/1.0.0/README.md

 ## Database Manager
-An app for interacting with databases (currently only supports MySQL).
-Support for more database will be added as per the requirement.
+An app for interacting with PostgreSQL database.

 ## Requirements
 - Database host address